Mohammed-Abed-Alkareem/Restaurant-Management/README.md

 - `e_menu_app.py`: Main application file, responsible for starting the application.
 - `customers/`: Contains modules and models related to customer functionalities.
-- `managers/`: Contains modules related to manager functionalities.
+- `employees/`: Contains modules related to employee functionalities.
 - `static/`: Holds static files such as CSS, images, and JavaScript.
 - `templates/`: Stores HTML templates for different views of the application.
 - `utils/`: Contains utility files including database operations and data reading functionalities.